hanapedia/nixos-config/README.md

 This repository contains a flake-based, multi-host NixOS configuration for managing two machines:

-- `nixos-server`: a desktop system with GUI, development tools, and user-specific setup
+- `nixos-server-<cpu abbr>`: a desktop system with GUI, development tools, and user-specific setup
+  - e.g. for `<cpu abbr>`: r514 = Ryzen 5 1400, r555 = Ryzen 5 5500, etc
 - `nixos-router`: a minimal router/server system with essential networking and firewall configuration

 ## Usage